Why can’t I get approved for a credit card?

 A credit card issuer has to make sure you have enough income to make the required payments for your card.
 If you don’t have enough income to make the minimum payments, you might not be approved.

-What you can do: Make sure you’ve listed all sources of your income, including those from full-time, part-time or seasonal jobs, as well as self-employment.
-Your income might also include interest, dividends, public assistance or shared income, which includes money someone else regularly deposits into your account or a joint account.
+What you can do: Make sure you’ve listed all your sources of income, including those from full-time, part-time or seasonal jobs, as well as self-employment.
+Your income might also include interest, dividends, public assistance or shared income, including money someone else regularly deposits into your account or a joint account.

 If you can’t show adequate independent income, you could consider asking a trusted family member to co-sign your card or add you as an authorized user on their account.
 Keep in mind that not all credit card issuers allow co-signers, though.